This is the 2nd chapter of the Dash Fundamentals.

 Dash apps are built off of a set

-The next part of the Dash tutorial covers interactive graphing.
+The next part of the Dash Fundamentals covers interactive graphing.
+Go to Dash Fundamentals Part 3: Interactive Graphing.